WebDevLuke/OrionCSS/README.md

 ## Spacing Modifiers

 Many object and utility classes in OrionCSS have spacing modifiers which are automatically generated on build using pre-defined values.
-To modify these values, copy `/node_modules/orioncss/01 - settings/_settings.spacing.scss` into your own `sass/01 - settings/` directory and then edit as you will.
+By default, these can be found in `/node_modules/orioncss/01 - settings/_settings.spacing.scss`.
 The default spacing values can be found below:-

 ```sh
 $spacing: (